Matthew17-21/go-polymarket-real-time-data-client/README.md

 ## Disclaimer

 This is an unofficial client library and is not affiliated with Polymarket.
 Use at your own risk.
+Additionally, AI was used to generate *most* tests.

 ## TODOs